nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Saving the data

-transact data are saved in the hard disk automatically after any command that changes the data.
+Tran$act's data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ## Navigating the GUI

 Tran$act's GUI is simple and gives you access to all of its features with just one click.

-This should be what you see when you open Transact for the first time:
+This should be what you see when you open Tran$act for the first time:
 ![Ui](images/Transact_UI.png)

 The upper menu bar contains two tabs: